Pylons/pyramid_cookbook/pyramid_quick_tutorial.rst

 -----------------------

 Next step is to provide the application something to render what a web browser understands: **HTML**.
-To ease HTML development, we'll use one of the default templating engines supported out of the box by Pyramid; *Mako Templates*.
+To ease template development, we'll use one of the default templating engines supported out of the box by Pyramid; *Mako Templates*.